Archive

 What is exciting about this for me are the possibilities that it presents for creating awareness for applying creative arts in schools, community centres, healthcare and businesses.

-Janice Teaching & Facilitating
+Categories: Teaching & Facilitating Tags:

 Date change for “Learning Out of Bounds”

-April 4th, 2007
+April 4th, 2007 1 comment

 A community fair for innovative educators and families interested in diverse educational options for children will be held on Sunday, May 6th, 2007 from 11:00am - 4:00pm at the Britannia Community Centre, East Vancouver (off Commercial Drive).
 We were going to have it in the solarium of the public library but it was already booked and Darcy needed to have this event up and done by May 10th.
 Luckily she postponed it until May, because that opened up more time to get prepared for it.
 I’m in the process now of supporting her with planning, design and recruiting professional innovative educators to be participating presenters.
 Participants may have an information table for their organization and/or be a speaker on a panel of educators to discuss matters of educational options in Vancouver, why they are important and their credibility as alternatives to the conventional school system.